Roddy Ricch Arrested on Weapons Charges Before Governor’s Ball Set

 RELATED: Roddy Ricch & 42 Dugg Video Shoot Erupts In Gunfire, 2 People Hurt

-- STREAMED: SZA Re-Ups For “Ctrl (Deluxe)” Pharrell Connects With 21 Savage & Tyler, The Creator For “Cash In Cash Out” & More

-- Believe The Hype: The Tragic Death Of Rapper Trouble, Gun Reform, Gas & More!

-Roddy Ricch Arrested on Weapons Charges Before Governor’s Ball Set was originally published on mycolumbuspower.com
+Roddy Ricch Arrested on Weapons Charges Before Governor’s Ball Set was originally published on hiphopnc.com